l7mp/dcontroller/examples/configmap-deployment-controller/README.md

-# ConfigMap-Deployment operator
+# ConfigMap-Deployment operator: A NoCode Δ-controller operator

-As an example, we are going to create a ConfigDeployment resource.
+In this tutorial we are going to create a ConfigDeployment custom resource definition (CRD) and write a fully declarative controller that will implement the reconciler logic for this resource.
 The purpose is to manage a Deployment whose pods are always using the latest version of a ConfigMap.
 While ConfigMaps are auto-updated within Pods, applications may not always be able to auto-refresh config from the file system.
-Some applications require restarts to apply configuration updates.
+Some applications require restarts to apply configuration updates, and this is the logic that our controller will implement.

 ## Description